Jonysand/BlackJack/README.md

 # Black Jack
 This project is a simple web based Black Jack game, built with [Deck of Cards](http://deckofcardsapi.com).
+Click [here](https://jonysand-blackjack.glitch.me) to play!

 ## About
 This is a simple black jack game.
 Simple press "Start" to start or reset the game.
 Try to win the Dealer!